-Standing on Würzburg's venerable bridge — the second-oldest in Germany — I squint up at a statue of the town's favorite saint, an Irish monk named Kilian.
+Standing on Würzburg's venerable Old Main Bridge — the second-oldest in Germany — I squint up at a statue of the town's favorite saint, an Irish monk named Kilian.
 I wonder why he still has his head on.
 Killian was one of three Irish missionary monks who dropped by in AD 686 to Christianize the local barbarians.
 Overreacting, inhospitable locals beheaded them.
 Later their relics were planted in the town's church, putting Würzburg on the pilgrimage map.

 About 500 years later, since the town was the seat of a bishop, Holy Roman Emperor Frederick Barbarossa came here to get the bishop's OK to divorce his wife.
 The bishop said "No problem," and the Barbarossa thanked him by granting him secular rule of the entire region of Franconia.
 From then on, Würzburg's bishop was also a prince.
 And the "Prince Bishop" of Würzburg answered only to the Holy Roman Emperor.